Antiguen/Book_Awra_2024_25_FlutterApp/bookaura/README.md

 # BookAura Frontend

 This is the Flutter frontend for BookAura, a digital library platform.
-It provides a modern, responsive interface for users to interact with books, manage their library, and handle authentication.
+It provides a modern, friendly and responsive interface for users to interact with books, manage their library, and handle authentication.

 ## Features